a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 Much better, right?

-Similar to the scores above, I wasn't seeing my rating system producing any meaningful scores (I'll get to that in a bit).
+Similar to the scores above, I wasn't seeing my rating system produce any meaningful scores (I'll get to that in a bit).
 So I decided to cut out the starting silence of the user's mimics.
 Perhaps that would help produce more accurate scores.

 Below is a function that identifies 1) if speech is present and 2) where speech begins (usually a mimicker needs a second to start mimicking).
 By deleting the lack of speech at the beginning of a recording, that seemed to help both techniques measure similarity better.
 ```